react-boilerplate/react-boilerplate/docs/general/introduction.md

 ### How does the application boot up?

 Like any other webpage your app starts with the [`app/index.html`](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/index.html) file.
-React will render your application into the `div#app` .
+React will render your application into `div#app` .

-But how do we include all of your react components into a single html file?
-That's where webpack comes into the picture.
-Webpack will literally pack your application into small javascript files.
+But how do we include all of your react components into a single HTML file?
+That's where webpack comes into the picture. webpack will literally pack your application into small javascript files.
 These files will be injected into the `index.html` as `<script>` tags.

-When your application is deployed on a server, browsers will load this html file.
-The javascript files that webpack has included will be executed by the browser, thereby booting up your react application!
-It's magic really!!
+When your application is deployed on a server, browsers will load this HTML file.
+The Javascript files that webpack has included will be executed by the browser, thereby booting up your React application!
+It's magic really!
 No, not really, though it can certainly seem that way.
 Let's dissect this phenomenon to better know what's really going on.

 ### `app/app.js`: